bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

    “Sleep has a measurable effect on happiness.”

-Here the fine-tuned model is pretty good being super concise but perhaps not being as helpful as an answer as the RAG one.
+Here the fine-tuned model is pretty good being super concise but perhaps not being as helpful as the RAG one.
 You can take a look at more of the examples in this (very messy) `notebook <https://github.com/bjlkeng/bjlkengbot/blob/main/finetune/measure.ipynb>`__.

 Commentary
 ==========

-LLM's as Coding Assistants
+LLMs as Coding Assistants
 -------------------------

 Through this project (and the one before that I stopped halfway to work on this one) I've been using ChatGPT (free version), Github Copilot, and to a lesser extent GPT-4 API via Simon Willison's great `llm <https://github.com/simonw/llm>`__ tool.
-And all I can say is that LLM's have a decent noticeable productivity boost.
+And all I can say for sure is that LLMs have a decent noticeable productivity boost.

 For me, the biggest boost was with ChatGPT writing Javascript and HTML.
 Ages ago I did a bit of Javascript in "Web 1.0", and then after my PhD I did an